jrtechs/NodeJSBlog/blogContent/posts/data-science/lets-build-a-genetic-algorithm.md

 }
 ```

-Creating a random population is pretty straight forward if implemented this method of random cloning in the Chromosome and Gene class.
+Creating a random population is pretty straight forward if implemented a method to create a random clone of a chromosome.

 ```javascript
 /**